-My research is mainly in Ancient Philosophy, but also extends into related areas in Applied Ethics.
+My research is mainly rooted in Ancient Philosophy, but also extends into related areas in Applied Ethics, especially those concerned with Leadership, Influence, Persuasion, and the Emotions.
 My undergraduate teaching specialises mainly in Leadership, Business, Computing, and Media Ethics.
 At postgraduate level, I am involved in PhD supervision (in Ancient Philosophy and Applied Ethics), and I regularly teach on the Centre's online MA in Applied and Professional Ethics, as well as on Masters programmes in the Business School.

 I am also principal investigator of the 'Leading Minds' research project in the Ethics of Persuasive Leadership, based at the IDEA Centre.

 Prior to coming to Leeds, I studied for my doctorate ("The role of Emotion-Arousal in Aristotle's Rhetoric", 2008) at the University of St Andrews, following an MPhil in Philosophy at King's College London.
 Before that, I worked in business, in production and purchasing management with Courtaulds Textiles, and then as a management consultant with Pricewaterhouse Coopers.
 Prior to that, I completed my undergraduate degree in Classics at Balliol College, Oxford.

 My research is principally in Ancient Philosophy, Emotions and Ethics.

 I have worked extensively on ancient philosophical perspectives on rhetoric (especially Aristotle), and on the emotions.